Phase-contrast & dark-field imaging

 Physicist · X-ray imaging researcher

-I work on improving X-ray imaging methods to extract more information from medical and scientific images — techniques that can reveal soft tissue, microscopic structure, and details that conventional scanners miss.
+I work on improving X-ray imaging methods to extract more information from medical and scientific images, using techniques that can reveal soft tissue, microscopic structure, and details that conventional scanners miss.

-I’m a physicist and PhD candidate at the Technical University of Munich, working on phase-contrast and dark-field X-ray imaging — techniques that turn what a conventional scanner throws away (the wave-like behaviour of X-rays) into new contrast channels for medical and scientific imaging.
+I’m a physicist and PhD candidate at the Technical University of Munich, working on phase-contrast and dark-field X-ray imaging.
+These techniques turn what a conventional scanner throws away (the wave-like behavior of X-rays) into new contrast channels for medical and scientific imaging.

-My research sits at the intersection of applied physics, instrumentation, and data analysis: better acquisition schemes, reconstruction algorithms, and ways of quantifying what the resulting images actually tell us.
-I’ve worked on dynamic dark-field tomography for monitoring cryoablation, high-efficiency phase microtomography at synchrotron sources, and X-ray virtual histology.
+In practice this is a mix of applied physics, instrumentation, and data analysis: designing better acquisition schemes, writing reconstruction algorithms, and figuring out what the resulting images actually tell us.
+So far I’ve worked on dynamic dark-field tomography for monitoring cryoablation, high-efficiency phase microtomography at synchrotron sources, and X-ray virtual histology.

 I like clear explanations and building things that actually work.
-I’m always open to collaborations — if you have an interesting sample, an imaging problem, or an idea that might benefit from these methods, feel free to get in touch!
+I’m always open to collaborations, so if you have an interesting sample, an imaging problem, or an idea that might benefit from these methods, feel free to get in touch!

 Cover article